Houses you may also like...

 The Hollies is a house for all seasons.
-In the summer, it puts its seersucker shorts on, trims its lawn and invites you to sip a Pimm’s from the terrace while you gaze upon the greenery.
+In the summer, it puts its seersucker shorts on, trims its lawn and invites you to sip a Pimm’s from the poolside while you gaze upon the greenery.
 In winter, you’ll gather round the crackling fire and discuss how hard it is to leave.
 If The Hollies didn’t have foundations, you’d probably take it with you.

 The lawns are big enough for inquisitive muntjac deer, so they’re certainly big enough for football.
 The reception rooms suggest family film nights, cards or charades.
 And the fireside will be disappointed if you haven’t brought armfuls of novels.
 Cosy up, get close again, and remember what it means to be a family.